 Next use a clamp to stabilize the edges and reverse drill the pocket holes so that they are large enough that your straps can be threaded through, I used a 5/16″ bit.
 The pocket holes provide a clean way to thread the straps through to the back and allow you to secure the straps so that they are flush, giving the Organizer Boards a clean professional look.

 Sand the board smooth, make sure to round the corners and edges so that when the Organizer is being used it feels good to the touch.
 Clean the pocket holes and smooth with sandpaper or a wood rasp.

 Step 3: Finish the Board.

-Now that you have finished the basics of your board you can have fun personalizing it.
+Now that you have finished the basics of your DIY Organizer Board you can have fun personalizing it.
 A whitewashed board with white straps for a modern Scandinavian flavor, add an inspirational quote, decoupage travel memorabilia from a favorite vacation, let your creativity go wild!
 Here are a few examples of ways to customize the boards: Chalkboard paint, photo adhered to wood, hand rubbed wax finish, and children’s hand prints.

 Step 4: Attach the straps.